Gov. Inslee says ‘mandatory measures’ under consideration to combat coronavirus in Washington

 Washington officials are considering mandatory measures for social distancing as part of the state’s effort to combat the spread of the novel coronavirus, Gov. Jay Inslee said Sunday.

+Inslee didn’t disclose many details about the actions being contemplated but did say “social activities” could be curtailed.

-“I’m going to a meeting in about an hour about this subject right now,” Inslee said in an interview on the CBS show “Face the Nation.”
+“I’m going to a meeting in about an hour about this subject right now,” he said in an interview on the CBS show “Face the Nation.”

-The governor joined state Department of Health officials, local health officials, mayors and others Sunday to talk about possibilities, spokeswoman Tara Lee said.
+The governor joined state Department of Health officials, local health officials, mayors and others Sunday to discuss possibilities, spokeswoman Tara Lee said.
+Officials aren’t yet ready to share information on options, she said.

-“No final decisions being made today, just discussions,” Lee said in an email.
+“These are multi-jurisdictional decisions and they are complicated,” Lee said in an email, adding, “We do not have decisions yet and nothing will be finalized today.”

-There have been at least 102 novel coronavirus cases in Washingotn, including 16 deaths, state officials have said.
+There are at least 136 novel coronavirus cases in Washington, including 18 deaths, state officials have said.
+King County has seen 17 deaths, including two more announced Sunday, and Snohomish County has seen one.

+Of the state’s 18 fatalities, 16 have been associated with Life Care Center of Kirkland, according to a statement from Public Health – Seattle & King County.

+The public health agency has recommended that people over 60 years old, people who are pregnant and people with underlying health conditions, including weakened immune systems, stay at home.
+The agency also has recommended frequent hand washing, telecommuting and canceling gatherings.

 “Face the Nation” host Margaret Brennan questioned Inslee about the possibility that Washington could adopt lockdown requirements like those advanced this weekend in Italy, where the prime minister has signed a decree placing many provinces under travel restrictions.